Skip to main content

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-• After entering, you will encounter one of the following situations based on your machine.
-Below are references:
+• After inputting, one of the following situations will appear depending on your machine, the following are references:

-• First case: A motherboard with bridge firmware installed displays an ID and prompts Application: Klipper.
+• First type: The motherboard with the bridge firmware installed will display an ID and prompt Application: Klipper

-• Fourth case: No ID prompt, generally due to Klipper occupation, incorrect CAN0 rate of the host computer, or wiring abnormalities.
+• Fourth type: No ID prompt, usually because the klipper is occupied, the CAN0 rate of the host computer is incorrect, or there is a wiring anomaly

-• Normally, if the tool board that needs to be burned is in CANBOOT mode, it will prompt Application: CanBoot, and the corresponding firmware light will flash.
-At this point, you need to burn the Klipper firmware; otherwise, it cannot be connected!!!
+• Normally, if the tool board that needs to be burned is in the CANBOOT state, it will prompt Application: CanBoot and the corresponding firmware light will flash.
+At this time, you need to burn the Klipper firmware, otherwise it cannot be connected!!!

-• Tip: If it is a Klipper firmware and the ID has been filled into the configuration, the ID will not be displayed and will be occupied by Klipper.
-You need to shield the corresponding ID and power off/restart the mainboard completely.
+• Tip: If it is Klipper firmware and the ID has been entered into the configuration, the ID will not be displayed and will be occupied by Klipper.
+You need to disable the corresponding ID and restart the motherboard completely after cutting off the power.

 warning

-• If no UUID is queried, please refer to the following document.
+• If the UUID is not queried, please refer to the documentation below.

 • CAN Problem Collection